BrendanMacIntosh/File-System-Creation/README.md

-Creates a file system in google drive for a given course using drive APIs The program create-folders.py takes a few inputs from the user, such as the number of assignments and lecture frequency, then creates the filing system using those inputs.
+<h1>Creates a filing system in google drive using Google cloud and APIs</h1>
+The program create-folders.py takes a few inputs from the user, such as the number of assignments and lecture frequency, then creates the filing system using those inputs.